rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 #### Gnome Circle Apps

 GNOME Circle champions the great software that is available for the GNOME platform.
 Not only do we showcase the best apps and libraries for GNOME, but we also support independent developers who are using GNOME technologies.
 GNOME Circle contains applications extending the GNOME ecosystem.
-It champions the great additional software that is available for the GNOME platform.
+It champions the great **additional** software that is available for the GNOME platform.
 [Learn more about GNOME Circle](https://circle.gnome.org/).

-One Circle application that is basically mandatory is `Impression`, an application to write ISO images to a flash drive!
-Simply start `Impression`, pick the image, pick the USB flash drive, click `write`.
+One Circle application that I think is mandatory is `Impression`, an application to write ISO images to a flash drive!
+Start `Impression`, pick the image, select the USB flash drive, click `write`.

 In the screenshot below, I picked the the Windows 11 image from my ~/Downloads directory and selected the Aruba flash drive to write it to.
 All that is left is to click on `Write` and a bootable flash drive will be created.